-As a 24-hour call center, we handle a wide spectrum of calls throughout the day.
+As a 24-hour call center, we handle a broad spectrum of calls throughout the day.

-When providing customer service, you are bound to encounter a customer that is unhappy or even angry.
+When providing customer service, you are bound to encounter a difficult customer.

-Unfortunately, customer service and call center agents often bear the brunt of this frustration.
+Unfortunately, it is very common for receptionists and call center agents to bear the brunt of this frustration.

-Since these agents are the face of your brand, they need to be trained to handle these types of calls effectively.
+Since these team members are often the first point of contact, they need to be trained to handle these types of calls effectively.

-But you can help your customer service team beat this challenge by making conflict resolution in your call center a focus, building conflict resolution into your agent training program, and providing strategies to handle it when it occurs.
+Building conflict resolution into your training programs, and providing strategies to handle it when it occurs.

-The goal is to teach agents to stay calm and courteous in the face of customer frustration and conflict and to maintain high levels of customer service while doing so.
+The goal is to teach agents to remain calm and courteous in the face of customer frustration and conflict and to maintain high levels of customer service while doing so.

 That can be a challenge.
 The key to beating this challenge is for your agents not to take things personally.
 You want to address the issue earlier be for it escalates.